milieucities/the-kiln/README.md

-# the-kiln
+# The Kiln
 A fiery graphing and data visualisation library for the Milieu Opinion Extraction Engine (MOEE).
+Where data gets baked into the decision-making.